georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Photo upload and management in admin
 ------------------------------------

-The extension implements cloud storage folders navigation for admin user in order to allow user to locate directly on cloud needed images and insert into HTML without needs to be on applications servers.
+The extension implements cloud storage folders navigation for admin user in order to allow users to locate files directly on storage service and insert them into HTML without the need of being on application servers.

 .. image:: _static/features/wysiwyg-navigation.png
   :height: 300px